Alirezagrs/Future-Bank/experience.md

 ### *** you can not use many times from AbstractBaseUser just one time and for my project that I have 2 kinds of user (normal users- employees) I should use relations and have one User model
 <br>

-# AdminPannel
+### AdminPannel
 ### cause we overwrite User model and this is our custom model we must write all of the custom admin ourselves and unregister the user model was in admin pannel because the last user(for django) in admin does not work.

 ### for creating and edditing user in admin pannel we need 2 forms to show ==> CreateUserForm - ModifyUserForm

 ### ValidationError => the error we use in forms for example in clean()

-### ReadOnlyPasswordHashField => when you to modify forms in admin the user must not see passwords of others, it must be show in a hashed form and readonly.
+### ReadOnlyPasswordHashField => when to modify forms in admin the user must not see passwords of others or overwriting it, it must be show in a hashed form and readonly. with help_text you can tell info about it and in ../paswword the admin can change the password => it is handeled in django by Reset Password no need to use it.

 ### def save() ==> if you want to overwrite it, be carful cause it has 2 kinds of overwrite one in ModelForm in forms and one in Model in models and usage of them is diffrent.